garrandall/popular-music-data/tracks/thinking-of-you-grandmaster-slice.md

 You know dream girl
 You might be right in front of my eyes
 But I just don't see you
-But i want to let you know
+But I want to let you know
 That i'm Yours
 Sincerely